kshetline/by-request/README.md

       .replace(/.*Current temperature:\s*([-.0-9]+).*/is, '$1'));
 ```

-HTTP(S) redirects are automatically handled using [follow-redirects](https://github.com/follow-redirects/follow-redirects), and a wide variety of character encodings are supported using [iconv-lite](https://github.com/ashtuchkin/iconv-lite). _(UTF-32, not currently covered by the current release of iconv-lite, is also supported.)_
+HTTP(S) redirects are automatically handled using [follow-redirects](https://github.com/follow-redirects/follow-redirects), and a wide variety of character encodings are supported using [iconv-lite](https://github.com/ashtuchkin/iconv-lite).

 HTTP(S) responses which are compressed using the `gzip`, `deflate` or `br` methods are automatically decompressed.
 (When using `requestBinary()` or `requestFile()`, this automatic decompression can be disabled.)